-Net cash provided by operating activities was \$718 million during 2011 as compared to \$501 million during 2010.
-The net increase of \$217 million was primarily attributable to the following:
+Net cash provided by operating activities was \$815 million during 2012 and \$718 million during 2011.
+The net increase of \$97 million was primarily attributable to the following:

-- a favorable change of \$247 million due to an increase in net income plus depreciation and amortization expense and stock-based compensation less gains on sales of assets; - a \$158 million unfavorable change in accounts receivable, as discussed below; - an \$86 million favorable change in accrued and deferred income taxes due primarily to reductions to the 2011 federal and state income tax payments resulting from income tax overpayments relating to 2010;

-- a \$31 million favorable change in accrued insurance expense, net of commercial premiums paid, due primarily to the above-mentioned reductions to our professional and general liability self-insurance reserves recorded during 2011 and 2010 (\$11 million recorded during 2011 as compared to \$49 million recorded during 2010); - a \$26 million favorable change in other assets and deferred charges; - a \$12 million unfavorable change in accrued interest, and; - \$3 million of other combined net unfavorable changes.
+- a favorable change of \$60 million due to an increase in net income plus/minus depreciation and amortization expense, stock-based compensation expense, write-off of deferred charges related to extinguished debt and gains/losses on sales of assets and businesses; - a \$75 million unfavorable change in accrued and deferred income taxes due primarily to the 2011 income tax payments being favorably impacted/reduced by an income tax overpayment relating to 2010; - a \$64 million favorable change in accounts receivable; - a \$57 million favorable change in other working capital accounts due primarily to the timing of accounts payable and accrued compensation payments; - a \$13 million unfavorable change accrued insurance expense, net of payments made in settlement of self-insurance claims, due primarily to the above-mentioned reductions to our professional and general liability self-insurance reserves recorded during 2012 and 2011 (\$27 million recorded during 2012 as compared to \$11 million recorded during 2011), and; - \$4 million of other combined net favorable changes.

 Days sales outstanding ("DSO"): Our DSO are calculated by dividing our net revenue by the number of days in the year.
 The result is divided into the accounts receivable balance the end of the year.
-Our DSO were 47 days at December 31, 2011, 43 days at December 31, 2010 and 42 days at December 31, 2009.
+Our DSO were 56 days at December 31, 2012, 51 days at December 31, 2011 and 47 days at December 31, 2010.

-Our net accounts receivable balance as of December 31, 2011 increased approximately \$135 million over the balance as of December 31, 2010 (excluding the impact of acquisitions and divestitures).
-The increase was due primarily to: (i) increased revenues experienced by both our acute care and behavioral health care facilities during 2011 as a result of increases in adjusted patient days (adjusted for outpatient activity) and revenue per adjusted day, and; (ii) an increase in other receivables including state-based revenue program receivables in certain states, most particularly Illinois, which has \$54 million of receivables outstanding as of December 31, 2011 resulting from state budgetary and funding pressures.
-Although approximately \$41 million of the receivables due from Illinois have been outstanding in excess of 60 days (as of December 31, 2011), and a large portion will likely remain outstanding for the foreseeable future, we expect to eventually collect all amounts due to us and therefore no related reserves have been established in our consolidated financial statements.
+Contributing to the increase in our DSO as of December 31, 2012, as compared to December 31, 2011, was an increase in receivables from the state of Illinois.
+As of December 31, 2012, our accounts receivable includes \$70 million due from Illinois (\$54 million as of December 31, 2011), the collection of which has been delayed due to budgetary and funding pressures experienced by the state.
+Although as of December 31, 2012 approximately \$51 million of the receivables due from Illinois have been outstanding in excess of 60 days (\$41 million as of December 31, 2011), and a large portion will likely remain outstanding for the foreseeable future, we expect to eventually collect all amounts due to us and therefore no related reserves have been established in our consolidated financial statements.
 However, we can provide no assurance that we will eventually collect all amounts due to us from Illinois.
 Failure to ultimately collect all outstanding amounts due from Illinois would have an adverse impact on our future consolidated results of operations and cash flows.
-Excluding the \$41 million of receivables from Illinois that have been outstanding in excess of 60 days (as of December 31, 2011), our DSO were 45 days at December 31, 2011.
+Excluding the \$51 million and \$41 million of receivables from Illinois that have been outstanding in excess of 60 days as of December 31, 2012 and December 31, 2011, respectively, our DSO were 54 days and 49 days at December 31, 2012 and 2011, respectively.